mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 [future-possibilities]: #future-possibilities

-This new API will simplify the deployment of new methods and will drastically simplify the work of developers by providing a clear documentation directly on docs.rs.
+This API simplifies the deployment of new methods and drastically simplifies the work of developers by providing a clear documentation directly on docs.rs.

 # References